msavin/SteveJobs/README.md

     }
 });

-// Stop the job queue - could be handy for development Jobs.stop();
+// Stop the job queue (for development purposes) Jobs.stop();

-// Start the job queue - could be handy for development Jobs.start();
+// Start the job queue (for development purposes) Jobs.start();

-// Restart the queue, forcing failed jobs to re-run without restarting servers Jobs.restart();
+// Restart the queue, forcing failed jobs to re-run without restarting servers (for development purposes) Jobs.restart();

 // Get information about a pending job Jobs.get(jobId);

-// Cancel a job but do not remove from database Jobs.cancel(jobId);
+// Cancel a job
+Jobs.cancel(jobId);

 // Clear completed and/or canceled jobs